JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 **What's the best practice now?**

-If you see that this change introduces errors in your code, reconsider your type declarations.
-Either you don't need to use type projections or you need to remove the assignment in your code.
+If you see that this change introduces errors in your code, you might wish to reconsider how you structure your type declarations.
+It could be that you don't need to use type projections, or perhaps you need to remove any assignments from your code.

 For more information, see the [corresponding issue in YouTrack](https://youtrack.jetbrains.com/issue/KT-54309).